-In the spirit of spring cleaning, why not find a way to get rid of that old camera?
+In the spirit of spring cleaning, why not find a way to get revive your old camera?
 There are many things you can do with it that won’t mean throwing it out in the trash.

 Donate It to a Charity